TrungDS10/Fine-tune-Llama_3.2-/README.md

 ## Project Overview

-This project demonstrates how to fine-tune a Meta Llama 3.2 Instruct model (specifically `unsloth/Llama-3.2-3B-Instruct` or `unsloth/Llama-3.2-1B-Instruct`) using the Unsloth library for efficient LoRA (Low-Rank Adaptation) training.
+This project demonstrates how to fine-tune a Meta Llama 3.2 Instruct model (specifically `unsloth/Llama-3.2-3B-Instruct` or whatever you want) using the Unsloth library for efficient LoRA (Low-Rank Adaptation) training.
 The goal is to adapt the pre-trained model to a specific conversational style using the `mlabonne/FineTome-100k` dataset.

 The process is divided into three main steps, each handled by a separate Python script:
 1.  **Downloading Resources:** Fetching the base model, tokenizer, and dataset.